 RELAX!
 Did I already say this??
 It is important because your baby is so well connected to you that they know when you are stressed, and a stressed Mama equals a stressed baby!

 PAYMENT: Please be ready to pay your infant photo session of $300 in full the day of your photo session.
-I accept cash or check (written out to me Halley Stringham).
+I accept venmo, cash or check (written out to me Halley Stringham).
 If you are planning to purchase a infant photo package that includes the session fee, your session fee payment will be credited to your package price.